Charli3-Official/charli3-push-oracle-node/README.md

 For detailed information about customizing the `config.yml` file, including ChainQuery configurations, node and oracle settings, and data providers for base and quote currency rates, please refer to our comprehensive [Configuration Guide](docs/configuration_guide.md).

+For more details about the different adapters available, their usage, and configuration options, please refer to the [Adapters Guide](docs/adapters_guide.md).
+This guide provides comprehensive information on how to effectively utilize each adapter in your currency rate configuration.

 ## Functionality
 The Charli3 Node Operator Backend provides the following functionality: